 You can create a linear plan or organise your ideas on a mind map.
 It doesn't matter how you plan, as long as you bring all the key ideas together in one place and show the order in which you want to present information.

 There are many different ways you can plan what to include in your assignment.
 You could organise information on mind maps.
 Try free versions of mind mapping tools such as Coggle, bubbl.us, mindly or wisemapping.com to record and structure your ideas.

-Log into Lynda.com
+Log into Linkedin Learning

-to view this course Creating Mind Maps
+to view the tutorial Creating Mind Maps.

 When planning a report, first decide which sections you will include.
 The structure may be explained in your assignment documents, or you may be free to choose your own structure and section titles.
 Once you have planned your section titles, consider which information to include in your report, where it should be included and in how much detail.
 Remember that report sections have different purposes.
 For example, a results section will be technical, factual and descriptive, whereas an analysis section will involve interpretations and explanations.
 See section 1.3 Reports for further guidance.